-Religion, Gender and Sexualities

-An examination of the meanings, contexts, and possibilities of human gender identities and sexualities within religious systems.
+Religion, Gender and Sexualities 0.5 unit An examination of the meanings, contexts, and possibilities of human gender identities and sexualities within religious systems.
 Normative and transgressive identities, including issues of marriage, reproduction, and modes of sexual expression, will be considered within a global context.